Welcome to a new edition of our Zero Waste in the Kitchen column!

 Beet leaves

-Beet leaves are rich in Vitamin K, which plays a key role in blood clotting, and of Vitamin C which helps strengthen the immune system.
+Beet leaves are rich in Vitamin K, which plays a key role in blood clotting, and of Vitamin C which helps to strengthen the immune system.
 They are also an excellent source of minerals, such as sodium and potassium, and calcium and magnesium.

 Also present in the beet is a high amount of iron, very close to that found in spinach, the mineral involved in many of the body's processes, including the formation of new red blood cells and the hemoglobin needed to transport oxygen in the blood.